This article will help you:

 Do not enable sticky bucketing when:

 - You want the user’s experience to change as the targeted user property changes.
 To continue an example from the previous list, if you‘re running an experiment in the United States, you may not want users to have the same experience if they’re traveling abroad.
-There may be legal reasons you cannot enable certain features of your app in certain countries, or there may be localization issues that affect the way your app’s UI displays.

 - Your experiment is intended to drive free users to becoming paid users, and relies on earning rewards.
 Once these users convert, you no longer need to offer a reward.
 If sticky bucketing were enabled here, those users would receive the free experience even after upgrading to paid.